-The voltage you see on the neutral wire is being conducted via that other load from the hot wire.
-Though the neutral wire is said to have zero volt, if you touch that wire on a live system, you will quickly discover that having zero voltage is not the same as having no electricity present.
+The voltage on the neutral wire is being conducted via that other load from the hot wire.
+Though the neutral wire is said to have zero volts, if you touch that wire on a live system, you will quickly discover that having zero voltage is not the same as having no electricity present.

 Because they are all connected through the system ground, all neutral wires in the same grounded electrical system should have the same electrical potential.
 With a few notable exceptions, neutral wires are typically insulated for the same voltage as line conductors.